 Since some readers may not be familiar with the definition of formal topology, we give here a brief informal description of it.
-We then refer the readers to Chapter 4 of \cite{GambinoPhDThesis} or Chapter 15 of \cite{AczelRathjen2010} for a more detailed account.
-The notion of formal topology stems from an attempt to formulate point-free topology over a predicate system such as Martin-L\"of type theory.
+We then refer the reader to Chapter 4 of \cite{GambinoPhDThesis} or Chapter 15 of \cite{AczelRathjen2010} for a more detailed account.
+The notion of formal topology stems from an attempt to formulate point-free topology over a predicative system such as Martin-L\"of type theory.
 Thus we may view $(\mathcal{S}, \le)$ as a collection of open sets.

 We usually describe open sets by using a subbasis, and sometimes the full topology is more complex than the subbasis.
 This issue can particularly arise in the constructive set-theoretic context and, even worse, it could be that while a subbasis is a set, the whole topology generated by the subbasis is a proper class.
 In that case, we want to have a simpler surrogate for the full topology.
 This explains why we do not define the formal topology as a $\bigvee$-semilattice.
-Also, the readers would agree that the covering relation has a pivotal role in topology and sheaf theory.
-Hence we formulate the covering relation $\vartriangleleft$ into the definition of formal topology.
+Since the covering relation plays a pivotal role in topology and sheaf theory, we also formulate the covering relation $\vartriangleleft$ into the definition of formal topology.
 Producing $\Low(\mathcal{S})_\jmath$ from the formal topology corresponds to recovering the full topology from a subbasis.

 Although we hope that $\mathcal{S}$ will be as simple as possible, the use of a `complex' formal topology is sometimes unavoidable.
-For example, even the natural double-negation formal topology defined over $\mathcal{P}(1)$, that we will shortly define, is a class unless we have Power Set.
+For example, even the natural double-negation formal topology defined over $\mathcal{P}(1)$, which we will shortly define, is a class unless we have Power Set.
 Thus we want to define a `small formal topology' separately, and the notion of set-presented formal topology is exactly for such a purpose.
 Roughly, the set-representation $R$ decomposes $a\in\mathcal{S}$ into some collection of `open sets,' and we can track the covering relation by using $R$. \\